Wednesday, June 1, 2016

-Zach wandered into flagship territory to find another annoying player that I collect.
+Zack wandered into flagship territory to find another annoying player that I collect.
 Puig gets on people's nerves for other things besides beating the opponent.
 But I still like him.

 This is a Berger's Best card, which is flat out annoying and it doesn't have anything to do with being good.
 It's just a crap insert.